RasmusJensen96/WS/_posts/2020-06-23-Easy-implementation-of-a (simpler)-FAVAR.md

 colnames(sCX) = colnames(sX)
 ```

-To balance the variance and mean scaling.
-We normalize and center the
+The principal components estimator is highly sensitive to mean and cross-sectional heteroscedasticity, hence we normalize and center the
 data:

 ``` r